plogs/asopposedtowhat.com/content/posts/disproportionality-fallacy.md

-It may in fact be true that Blacks are still systemically discriminated against in this country, but don't use disproportionality as your proof, because if you do, then we'll end up with goofy 'solutions' like affirmative action for White and Asian NBA players -- you know, in order to make things more proportional, more fair.
+It may in fact be true that Blacks are still systemically discriminated against in this country, but don't use disproportionality as your proof, because if you do, then we'll end up with goofy 'solutions' like affirmative action for White and Asian NBA players -- you know, in order to make things more proportional, _to solve the problem_.

+No.

+## Mind your portions

-## Try harder
+Try harder to understand what's really going on, if anything.

-Try harder to understand.
-Things may not be as simple as they seem.

-Beware the disproportionality fallacy.
+And _beware the disproportionality fallacy_.

 [^1]: 2020 Census